 The Krishna-dairyian initiative was started with a desire to improve the standard of dairy used inside ISKCON (The International Society for Krishna Consciousness), otherwise known as the Hare Krishna movement, by enlightening their members about the issues surrounding dairy products purchased from the supermarket and making the case that only excess milk offered by their protected cows should be used in their worship of Krishna and for their personal consumption.

-It is abundantly clear that he desired that only the best quality foods be offered in worship to Krishna and the fact is milk products sold in the supermarket are inferior quality and contaminated physically and subtly.
+It is abundantly clear that he desired that only the best quality foods be offered in worship to Krishna, and the fact is, milk products sold in the supermarket are inferior quality and contaminated physically and subtly.
 So in my personal opinion and the opinion of many senior devotees inside ISKCON, including some gurus, commercial-grade milk does not meet the strict standards of purity and integrity necessary to be offerable to Krishna.

-It is our hope that the leaders of the society take this matter seriously and institute a strict policy in all temples that only the purest milk, free from violence and chemical additives; milk that has been offered to us by a protected cow, should be the only milk used in the worship of Krishna.
+It is our hope that all the leaders of the ISKCON society take this matter seriously and institute a strict policy in all temples that only the purest milk, free from violence and chemical additives; milk that has been offered to us by a protected cow, should be the only milk used in the worship of Krishna.